Parent and Spectator

 - Teach and reinforce playing by the rules.

-- Model good behavior by applauding strong effort and good sportsmanship from both teams.
+- Applaud strong effort and sportsmanship from both teams.

 Help your child understand that rules exist to ensure safety, fairness, and enjoyment for everyone involved.
 Take the opportunity to talk through both the technical and sportsmanship-related aspects of the game, emphasizing that respecting the rules is a key part of being a successful athlete and teammate.
 Consistent messages at home and in the rink help reinforce a culture of integrity and accountability.